 Starting With A Brow Lift Consultation

 The purpose of this meeting is to discuss with your surgeon your medical history, your current health and your aesthetic goals for this procedure.

-Your surgeon will be observing your face and how your muscles move in your face.
-You may even go through a series of facial movements so he/she can see how you move your face and how he/she can best help you.
+Your surgeon will be observing your face and how your muscles move on your face.
+You may even go through a series of facial movements so your plastic surgeon can see how your facial muscles move and how he can best help you.

 Preparing For Brow Lift Procedure: Lifestyle Changes to Make

-Your doctor should discuss with you, in detail, what specific adjustments need to be made to your routine to ensure your safety and wellbeing before going into this procedure.
+Your doctor should discuss with you, in detail, what specific adjustments need to be made to your routine to ensure your safety and well being before going into this procedure.
 Temporarily, your doctor will probably ask you to stop drinking alcohol and taking certain medications.
-The drugs and medicine that are especially important to stop taking are aspirin and other anti-inflammatory drugs because these drugs can cause increased bleeding.
+A few of the meds you should discontinue are aspirin and other anti-inflammatory drugs because these drugs can cause increased bleeding.

 Other things to think about are your hair.
-If it is too long, it may need to be trimmed so as not to get in the way of the procedure.
-If it is too short, it may be good to start growing it out to help cover the scars after the procedure.
+If it is too long, it may need to be trimmed back so as not to get in the way of the procedure.
+If it is too short, it may be good to start growing it out to help cover initial scaring.
 Again, your surgeon will be able to better discuss these things with you in detail.

 Brow Lift Procedure